Healthy Homes Assessment Arakura

 Insulation Arakura

-A well-insulated property can help control condensation and lessen the likelihood of mould and dampness, and also makes more easy to allow the house to retain the heat.
+A well-insulated property will help to control condensation and reduce the chances of mould and dampness and it will make more easy to allow the home to keep warmth.

-The "R" signifies thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" stands for thermal resistance and is a measure of how well insulation can withstand heat flow.
+The more high the R-value, more effective the insulation.

 See the full details of the Healthy Homes insulation standard.